-Upon joining Allerthorpe School learners undertake formal initial assessments in English, mathematics, and aptitude.
-The results from these assessments are used to enable the school to plot an expected progression "flight path" calculated by using their starting point as a pre-cursor to previous educational attainment.
-This enables us to plot individualised developmental targets in each of the core subjects based on learners' individual need and starting point.
+Upon joining Allerthorpe School, learners undertake formal initial baselining assessments in English, mathematics, and aptitude.
+This enables us to plot individualised developmental targets in each of the core subjects based on learners' individual needs and starting points.

 Considering learners' previous educational experiences, it is also important that the class team holistically assess learners as a continuation of the initial assessment process.
 The combination of the formal initial assessment and the holistic view are used to inform adaptations of the learners' classroom work.